MOUNTING AND REMOVING MATERIALS

 • Follow the established schedule for set-up and tear down times.
 Any losses incurred by late tear down are the sole responsibility of the poster presenter.

-1. Presenters will now have a 4’ x 4’ area to display their poster, and will share the poster board with another presenter.
+1. PLEASE NOTE THE CHANGE TO POSTER SPECS: Each presenter will have a 4’ x 4’ area to display their poster.

 2. Prepare a label for the top of your poster indicating the title, authors, and affiliations.
 Lettering should be at least one inch (1”) high.